department-of-veterans-affairs/vets-website/content/pages/pension/index.md

 ---
 layout: page-breadcrumbs.html
+template: level2-index
 title: Pensions
-permalink: /pension/index.md
+permalink: /pension/index.html
-template: L2-section-landing
-showactionbar: false
-extraspace: true
 majorlinks:
+  - heading:
+    links:
     - url: /pension/eligibility/
       title: Eligibility
       description: Find out if you can get monthly payments through our Veterans Pension program.
     - url: /pension/apply/
       title: Application Process
       description: Find out how to apply by mail or in person.
     - url: /pension/survivors-pension/
       title: Survivors Pension
       description: Find out if you can get monthly payments as an unmarried surviving spouse or an unmarried child of a deceased Veteran with wartime service.
-relatedlinks:
     - url: /pension/rates/
       title: Veterans Pension Rates
       description: Find out how much you qualify for.
     - url: /pension/pension-management-center/
       title: Pension Management Centers
       description: Find the location that serves you and your family.
 ---

 <div class="va-introtext">